-Here is the kink to the text of the story:
+Here is link to the text of the story:

 This story is a clever and funny look at how people make plans that often go wrong.
 A charming but poor young man, Vance, decides to marry a very rich but simple girl just for her money.
 He calls her a "bread and butter miss," meaning she is boring and ordinary.
 His aunt is horrified by this plan and tries to stop him by showing how unrefined the girl's family is.
 However, her plan backfires completely, and the story takes a very unexpected turn.